-Effects on the Water
+Oil Spill Effects on Environments in Water

-Oil spills affect water in a variety of ways.
-When oil is released into water, it does not blend with the water.
+The oil environmental impact on water in damaging in a variety of ways.
+When there are oil spills in the ocean or freshwater, it does not blend with the water.
 Oil floats on the surface of salt and fresh water.
 Over a very short period of time, the oil spreads out into a very thin layer across the surface of the water.
-This layer, called a slick, expands until the oil layer is extremely thin.
-It then thins even more.
-This layer is called a sheen and is usually less than 0.01 mm thick.
+This can block sunlight from reaching oceanic environments, which can severely impact producers and, thus, the entire food chain of an ecosystem.

 Rough seas can split an oil slick apart, carrying some oil in one direction and more in another.
 In contrast, a near shore oil spill can be totally controlled by currents and wave action that causes the oil to come ashore, damaging marine shoreline habitat.

 Different types of oil react differently when spilled.
 Some evaporate in small amounts, while others break down quicker.
 After the sheen breaks down, a moderate amount of oil will break down and be deposited on the bottom of the ocean.

-Effects on the Coastline
+Oil Environmental Impact on the Coastline

-Unless there is a concerted effort to clean the shoreline, oil will basically stay on shore until weather and time break the oil down.
-The process is extremely slow, which is why so many environmentalists work diligently to clean beach areas, rocks, and shoreline that have been contaminated.
+Unless there is a concerted effort to clean the shoreline, oil will stay on shore until weather and time break the oil down.
+The process is extremely slow, which is why so many environmentalists work diligently to clean beach areas, rocks and shoreline that have been contaminated.
 The gooey mass that makes up an oil slick litters the shoreline with ugly black tar.

 Effects on Marine Life and Wildlife

 Habitat destruction is all too obvious with an oil spill.
 The most visible would be seen on shore, but beneath the water there is a very delicate balance in the reefs and shallow water habitats.
-Plankton, the smallest organisms, are affected by oil spills.
-This effect moves right on up the food chain.
-Of particular concern are the very delicate sea animals, such as clams and mussels that feed on plankton.
+Plankton, producers at the bottom of the food chain, are often killed by oil spills as a result of changes to the water and lack of sunlight beneath the oil slick.

-Direct contact with oil harms any animal that comes in contact with the oil.
-For example, when oil cakes the feathers of a bird, it keeps the feather from repelling water.
+Direct contact with oil harms any organism that comes in contact with the oil.
+For example, when oil cakes the feathers of a bird, it keeps their feather from repelling water.
 Oil also weighs down the bird, keeping it from flying.
 If a bird isn't cleaned of the oil, it's a sure license to death.
-Many birds ingest deadly amounts of oil trying to clean their feathers.
+Many birds also ingest deadly amounts of oil trying to clean their feathers.